+SS#1: Increase in Household Income

+Unit of Baseline Benchmark Outcome Benchmark

+Measurement Achieved?

-SS#1: Increase in Household Income Unit of Baseline Benchmark Outcome Benchmark Measurement Achieved?
-Average earned Average earned Expected average Actual average Outcome meets or income of income of earned income of earned income of exceed the households households affected households affected households affected benchmark affected by this by this policy prior by this policy prior by this policy prior policy in dollars to implementation to implementation to implementation (increase) of the activity (in of the activity (in of the activity (in dollars) dollars) dollars) \$9,500 \$9,800 \$15,678 Benchmark exceeded
+Average earned Average earned Expected average Actual average Outcome meets or income of income of earned income of earned income of exceed the households households affected households affected households affected benchmark affected by this by this policy prior by this policy prior by this policy prior policy in dollars to implementation to implementation to implementation (increase) of the activity (in of the activity (in of the activity (in dollars) dollars) dollars) \$9,500 \$9,800 \$14,579 Benchmark exceeded

 SS#2: Increase in Household Savings Unit of Baseline Benchmark Outcome Benchmark Measurement Achieved?
-Average Average Expected average Actual average Outcome meets or savings/escrow savings/escrow savings/escrow savings/escrow exceed the amount of amount of amount of amount of benchmark households affected households affected households affected households affected by this policy in by this policy prior by this policy after by this policy after dollars (increase) to implementation implementation of implementation of of the activity (in the activity (in the activity (in dollars) dollars) dollars) \$140 \$250 \$547 Benchmark met
+Average Average Expected average Actual average Outcome meets or savings/escrow savings/escrow savings/escrow savings/escrow exceed the amount of amount of amount of amount of benchmark households affected households affected households affected households affected by this policy in by this policy prior by this policy after by this policy after dollars (increase) to implementation implementation of implementation of of the activity (in the activity (in the activity (in dollars) dollars) dollars) \$140 \$250 \$945 Benchmark met

-SS#3: Increase in Positive Outcomes in Employment Status Unit of Baseline Benchmark Outcome Benchmark Measurement Achieved?
-Employed Full-time Heads(s) of Expected Heads(s) Actual Heads(s) of Outcome meets or households of households households exceed the Employed Full Time Employed Full Time Employed Full Time benchmark prior to after after implementation of implementation of implementation of the activity the activity the activity (number) (number) (number)

-319 (All HCV Households) 350 166 (actual HCV Households impacted by activity in 2015) Data reflected is less than 12 month, thus, impact on benchmark will be determined in 2016 Employed Full-time Percentage of total work-able households Employed Full Time prior to implementation of the activity (percentage) Expected percentage of total work-able households Employed Full Time after implementation of the activity (percentage) Actual percentage of total work-able households Employed Full Time after implementation of the activity (percentage) Outcome meets or exceed the benchmark 22% 25% 45% (actual HCV Households impacted by activity in 2015) Benchmark met
+SS#3: Increase in Positive Outcomes in Er mployment Status Unit of Baseline Benchmark Outcome Benchmark Measurement Achieved?
+Employed Full-time Heads(s) of households Employed Full Time prior to implementation of the activity (number) Expected Heads(s) of households Employed Full Time after implementation of the activity (number) Actual Heads(s) of households Employed Full Time after implementation of the activity (number) Outcome meets or exceed the benchmark 319 (All HCV Households) 350 263 Benchmark unmet Employed Full-time Percentage of total work-able households Employed Full Time prior to implementation of the activity (percentage) Expected percentage of total work-able households Employed Full Time after implementation of the activity (percentage) Actual percentage of total work-able households Employed Full Time after implementation of the activity (percentage) Outcome meets or exceed the benchmark 22% 25% 18% Benchmark unmet

-Employed Part-time Heads(s) of households Employed Part-Time prior to implementation of the activity (number) Expected Heads(s) of households Employed Part-Time after implementation of the activity (number) Actual Heads(s) of households Employed Part-Time after implementation of the activity (number) Outcome meets or exceed the benchmark 212 265 165 (actual HCV Households impacted by activity in 2015) Data reflected is less than 12 month, thus, impact on benchmark will be determined in 2016 Employed Part-time Percentage of total work-able households Employed Part-Time prior to implementation of the activity (percentage) Expected percentage of total work-able households Employed Part-Time after implementation of the activity (percentage) Actual percentage of total work-able households Employed Part-Time after implementation of the activity (percentage) Outcome meets or exceed the benchmark 15% 19% 45% (actual HCV Households impacted by activity in 2015) Benchmark met
+Employed Part-time Heads(s) of households Employed Part-Time prior to implementation of the activity (number) Expected Heads(s) of households Employed Part-Time after implementation of the activity (number) Actual Heads(s) of households Employed Part-Time after implementation of the activity (number) Outcome meets or exceed the benchmark 212 265 242 Benchmark unmet Employed Part-time Percentage of total work-able households Employed Part-Time prior to implementation of the activity (percentage) Expected percentage of total work-able households Employed Part-Time after implementation of the activity (percentage) Actual percentage of total work-able households Employed Part-Time after implementation of the activity (percentage) Outcome meets or exceed the benchmark 15% 19% 17% Benchmark unmet